Terms and Conditions

 1. Minimum Number of Clients

 SMPs will generally specify 10 x Motorbikes as the minimum number to proceed with the shipment.
-However, enabling Clients respective Journeys will always be first and foremost.
+However, enabling Clients' respective Journeys will always be first and foremost priority.
 OBO has proceeded with shipments with only 5 to 7 Motorbikes on multiple occasions.

 If a shipment has onboarded less than the minimum number of Motorbikes then best efforts will still be made to proceed with the shipment providing OBO can cover costs.

 For example, if there are x4 Riders from Melbourne and x2 Riders from Brisbane then OBO would proceed with a shipment from Melbourne only.
-The cost would depend on the specifics of the shipment.
+The cost would depend on the specifics of the shipment and managed on a case-by-case basis.
 It is likely the cost could remain fixed with 7 Riders but perhaps a cost increase of AU$500 would be required if only 5 to 6 riders.

 The best thing Riders can do to encourage participation by other Riders is to pay their deposit.
 Should a shipment not be able to proceed due to too few Clients and inability for OBO to cover costs then a Full Refund will be provided to Clients.